azcoigreach/nagatha-assistant/README.md

   conversations so Nagatha can remember previous interactions.
 - Usage & cost tracking: automatically records total tokens and estimated USD spend per model.
+- Plugin architecture: extend Nagatha with self-contained modules that expose callable *functions*; the chat agent can invoke these at runtime via the OpenAI function-calling interface.

 Key Features (DB & Chat)
 - AI Chat: interactive chat sessions with LLM (OpenAI), with persistent session history